How to Fix Ad blocking issue & Generate Revenue from Blog?

 Encash on Native Advertisements

 Although a hot topic among digital marketers and Internet monitoring agencies, Native advertising is a great option.
 Most publishers, for instance, BuzzFeed, use this tactic to counter the havoc created by ad-blockers.
 Most importantly, an ad-blocker would find it difficult to differentiate between branded content and paid content, which would, therefore, be an ad.
 Hence, advertisers will get a secure space to display their ads and your website can generate good revenue for you.

 But make sure you use this tact strategically.
 It is very important to allocate the right space and frequency to native advertisements.
 Your users should be able to view a healthy mix of informative and paid content.
 While relevant native ads can enhance user experience and your revenues, campaigns that are not relevant to your target audience can have an adverse impact on your brand image.

 That being said, even though BuzzFeed, a popular Internet media company, generates billions of page views a month, and record-breaking revenues, it failed to earn credibility and respect like other media houses like Huffington Post or The New York Times.

 Offer Freemium Services

-The users are obviously paying to ad block providers to get rid of the ad displays while viewing content online.
+The users are obviously paying ad-block providers to get rid of the ad displays while viewing content online.
 How about doing the same?
 Publishers have figured out a way to make money from this dilemma.
 For instance, British broadcaster, ITV offers a premium online service that delivers ad-free content for less than $5 a month.